Local and Sustainable Sourcing

 Proteins and Dairy Products

 Ameristar Meats located in Spokane, Wash. processes the majority of the beef for our dining centers.
 We also serve cage-free eggs from Wilcox Family Farms.
-Additionally, we work with Wilson Banner Ranch for both produce and poultry and Omache Farms for pork products on a seasonal basis.
+We also work with Wilson Banner Ranch for both produce and poultry and Omache Farms for pork products on a seasonal basis.

 Fair Trade Coffee and Espresso

 Our commitment to sustainability is also evident in our purchase of Fair Trade and organic coffee.
-Local coffee roaster, Thomas Hammer, supplies drip coffee in the campus dining cafés.
-We are also partners with Starbucks and Seattle's Best Coffee, who are committed to fair and sustainable practices.
+Local coffee roaster Thomas Hammer supplies drip coffee in the campus dining cafés.
+We are also partner with Starbucks and Seattle's Best Coffee, who are committed to fair and sustainable practices.